bea8119/Software-engineering-2022-Warehouse/DesignDocument.md

 <img src="./Img/low_level_2.png" alt="low level diagram" width="2000">

-The following model suggests the use of the façade low-level pattern, according to which the user interfaces to the system only through the access methods provided by the "Warehouse" class, preventing the user from being able to directly access the data classes.
+The following model suggests the use of the façade low-level pattern, according to which the user interfaces to the database only via API exposed by the server, preventing the user from being able to directly access the DAO classes.
-This solution aims to make the changes of the classes underlying the façade class (Warehouse) as irrelevant towards user-side interfacing
+This solution aims to make the changes of the classes and the data underlying the façade (API) as irrelevant towards user-side interfacing.